solarwinds/apm-ruby/CONFIGURATION.md

 require 'resque'

 Resque.after_fork do
-  time_remaining = 8
-  while !SolarWindsAPM::API.solarwinds_ready?(1_000)
-    if time_remaining.zero?
+  unless SolarWindsAPM::API.solarwinds_ready?(8_000)
-      puts "SolarWindsAPM is not ready, this job will not be traced." break
+    puts "SolarWindsAPM is not ready, this job will not be traced." end end
-    end
-    time_remaining -= 1
-  end
-end
 ```